sbrisard/pw85/sphinx/c_api.rst

 These function and macros form the public API of the library.

+.. c:macro:: PW85_VERSION

+  The current version of the library.

 .. c:macro:: PW85_DIM

   The dimension of the physical space (3).

 .. c:macro:: PW85_SYM

   The dimension of the space of symmetric matrices (6).

+.. c:macro:: PW85_LAMBDA_ATOL

+  The absolute tolerance for the stopping criterion of Brent’s method (in function :c:func:`pw85_contact_function`).

+.. c:macro:: PW85_MAX_ITER

+  The maximum number of iterations of Brent’s method (in function :c:func:`pw85_contact_function`).

+.. c:macro:: PW85_NR_ITER

+  The total number of iterations of the Newton–Raphson refinement phase (in function :c:func:`pw85_contact_function`).

 .. c:function:: void pw85_spheroid(double a, double c, double n[PW85_DIM], double q[PW85_SYM])